rj642/Objectorator/README.md

 # Objectorator
-This is our final year project on which Rahul Jha (me), Pashwa Shah, Karandeep padam singh working currently
+This is our final year project on which Rahul Jha (me), Pashwa Shah, Karandeep Padam working currently